CMP2804/report/report.md

 Harper - I believe we have worked together well with our planning, double checking of eachothers work and file sharing all being a success.
 We did have issues with communication however, as it was difficult to contact/talk to another individual whom you would be working on a section with.

 # References
+Benischke, G (2021) Less is more Agile.
+Available at: https://beny23.github.io/posts/my_take_on_engineering_room_9/ (Accessed: 09 May 2023)
+Erfani, A. (2022) Point cloud rendering with unity, Medium.
+Available at: https://bootcamp.uxdesign.cc/point-cloud-rendering-with-unity-1a07345eb27a (Accessed: 11 May 2023).
 Flick, J. (2021) Compute shaders, Catlike Coding.
 Available at: https://catlikecoding.com/unity/tutorials/basics/compute-shaders/ (Accessed: 09 May 2023).
-Benischke, G (2021) Less is more Agile.
-Available at: https://beny23.github.io/posts/my_take_on_engineering_room_9/ (Accessed: 09 May 2023)
+GitHub, GitHub Flow.
+Available at: https://docs.github.com/en/get-started/quickstart/github-flow (Accessed 10 May 2023).
 Sommerfield, I. (2010) Software Engineering.
 Available at: https://engineering.futureuniversity.com/BOOKS%20FOR%20IT/Software-Engineering-9th-Edition-by-Ian-Sommerville.pdf (Accessed: 10 May 2023).
-GitHub, GitHub Flow.
-Available at: https://docs.github.com/en/get-started/quickstart/github-flow (Accessed 10 May 2023).
 Stack Overflow (2022) 2022 Developer Survey.
 Available at: https://survey.stackoverflow.co/2022/ (Accessed 10 May 2023).